-3.26 West of the A32 (Wickham Road)
+West of the A32 (Wickham Road)

-This is represents the main body of the site, stretching from the existing properties at Hoads Hill in the north, to the M27 Motorway in the south.
+3.26 This represents the main body of the site, stretching from the existing properties at Hoads Hill in the north, to the M27 Motorway in the south.
 The northernmost boundary from Martin's Copse to the Fareham- Eastleigh railway line also forms the boundary with Winchester City Council's area.

-3.27 Fareham Common
+Fareham Common

-This area south of the M27 Motorway and north of Kiln Road forms an important linkage between Welborne and Fareham whilst also providing separation between the two settlements and part of the open space for new and existing residents.
+3.27 This area south of the M27 Motorway and north of Kiln Road forms an important linkage between Welborne and Fareham whilst also providing separation between the two settlements and part of the open space for new and existing residents.

-3.28 East of the A32 (Wickham Road)
+East of the A32 (Wickham Road)

-The area from Albany Farm in the north to the M27 Motorway in the south is included as originally shown in the area of search, but including land only as far east as North Fareham Farm.
+3.28 The area from Albany Farm in the north to the M27 Motorway in the south is included as originally shown in the area of search, but including land only as far east as North Fareham Farm.

-3.29 Crockerhill Industrial Park
+Crockerhill Industrial Park

-The small area of land in existing industrial use to the east of the A32 is also included within the boundary and is located between the A32 and Forest Lane.
+3.29 The small area of land in existing industrial use to the east of the A32 is also included within the boundary and is located between the A32 and Forest Lane.
 The site is also known as 'Pink's Sawmill'.